-A writer in the "Builder," in referring to the OBIENTAL SOURCE OF WESTERN ARCHITECTURE, says, "I remember once standing before the magnificent front of Peterborough Cathedral with an old Indian officer, when he said, 'Why this is just what we see throughout the East; huge pointed portals running up to the top of the building; spires, pinnacles-every thing like the minarets; the aspiring character of Mussulman architecture.'"
-And this style came into general use shortly after the great Crusade.
+A writer in the Builder in referring to the ORIENTAL SOURCE OF WESTERN ARCHITECTURE, says, 'I remember once standing before the magnificent front of Peterborough Cathedral with an old Indian officer, when he said, "Why this is just what we see throughout the East; huge pointed portals running up to the top of the building; spires, pinnacles-everything like the minarets; the aspiring character of Mussulman architecture."
+'And this style came into general use shortly after the great Crusade.
 We do not say that the dogma, post hoc, ergo propter hoc, is always correct; but surely it is in this instance.

-While noticing the various styles of architecture, it may not be out of place to refer to what may be considered the oldest in existence-the pyramidal: and as belonging to that character, Mr. Ferguson, in his Handbook of Architecture, says, "Whatever value may be placed upon the Buddhist monuments as works of art, there can be no question of their historical value.
-Of the styles still practised it is the oldest, having been constantly in use for more than 2000 years; and it is the style of a religion, which even now when its greatest glory has passed away, still reckons among its votaries, if not the greatest, at least as great a number of followers as any religion that exists on the face of the globe."
+While noticing the various styles of architecture, it may not be out of place to refer to what may be considered the oldest in existence-the pyramidal: and as belonging to that character, Mr. FERGUSON, in his 'Handbook of Architecture,' says, 'Whatever value may be placed upon the Buddhist monuments as works of art, there can be no question of their historical value.
+Of the styles still practised it is the oldest, having been constantly in use for more than 2,000 years; and it is the style of a religion, which even now, when its greatest glory has passed away, still reckons

 Of Masonic symbols we may notice one on the front of the Tomb of Solon at Dagon Lu.
-Solon flourished 600 years B.C.
+Solon flourished 600 years R.C.